Priest Guide (1-60)

 - Greater Heal

 - Psychic Scream

 It is always worth ranking up any spells learned through talents or racials.
 Also, if there is some extra gold left in the ol’ coinpurse, consider buying Resurrection, Renew, Prayer of Healing, Fade, and Flash Heal.
 These spells are useful while healing dungeons, and worth the money if one chooses to do so.
 However, don’t break the bank for these spells.
-It is quite possible to get by without them, and a mount is worth more than a wider variety of healing spells.
+It is quite possible to get by without them, and using the money for a mount instead is better than having a wider variety of healing spells.

 Knowing which spells to cast is important.
 Remember, while leveling, damage per mana is more important than damage per second, in order to maximize efficiency.
 The following spells are in descending order of most mana-efficient to least mana-efficient.
 This list assumes that the spell is dealing its full damage.

 - Devouring Plague

 *Mind Blast is the highest DPS spell available to a priest but is not very mana efficient.
 I generally only use this spell in PvP fights where it is more important to kill someone quickly than efficiently or to instantly tag a mob when there are a lot of people around.